Statistics of Base Polytopes in F-theory: Monte Carlo approach for 3d base polytopes

 In order to use (\ref{Ntot}) to calculate the estimated number of bases, it is important to plug in \be N_c=|R|^{n-2}\,, \ee and the $n,m$ in the permutation redundancy factor (\ref{red-factor}) should be replaced by $n-2,m-2$, because 2 vertices are preemptively fixed.
 We have \be N_{\rm tot}(n)\approx\frac{|R|^{n-2}}{N}\cdot \left(\sum_{i=1}^M\frac{1}{R(l(\Delta_{b,i}),m-2,n-2)(1+R_{GL(3,\mb{Z})}(\Delta_{b,i}))}\right)\,. \ee The $GL(3,\mb{Z})$ redundancy factors will almost all equal to 0 in any sampling run, because the sampled base polytopes typically resemble the shape of the long and thin box $\mc{B}$.

 We perform the Monte Carlo process with different numbers of sampled points $n=\{30,50,70,100,150\}$, and plot the estimated number of bases with respect to $h^{1,1}(B_3)$ in Figure~\ref{f:large_fix2}.
-One can see that when $n$ increases, the sampled bases generally have a larger $h^{1,1}(B_3)$ as the plotted curves move to the top right.
+The data can be found on \href{https://doi.org/10.5281/zenodo.17761959}{https://doi.org/10.5281/zenodo.17761959} in the file MonteCarlo3d-large.7z.
+One can see that when $n$ increases, the sampled bases generally have a larger $h^{1,1}(B_3)$, as the plotted curves move to the top right.
 While for smaller $n$, the sampled bases have more variety and occupy a wider range of $h^{1,1}(B_3)$.

 We can also combine the curves into a single curve, shown in Figure~\ref{f:combined_large}.
 One can see in the figure that the peak of the estimated number of bases lies at $h^{1,1}(B_3)\approx 1.4\times 10^{5}$, where $\sim 10^{85}$ different bases are estimated to exist in the largest box.